Jagadishvvsr/AWSconfig-mit-CloudFromationStackSets/Readme.md

 * AWS Organization-level compliance system using Config + StackSets to automatically detect and remediate non-compliant resources across all accounts in the Organisation.

-This solution is designed for organization-wide cloud governance and compliance at scale using AWS Config and CloudFormation StackSets.
+As organizations grow, managing compliance manually across multiple AWS accounts becomes increasingly difficult.
+Security standards, governance requirements, and operational policies need to be enforced consistently across the entire organization to reduce risk and maintain compliance.

-With AWS Config rules deployed via CloudFormation StackSets, we can automatically enforce compliance policies across all accounts in an AWS Organization including newly added accounts without manual intervention.
+This solution leverages AWS Config and CloudFormation StackSets to automatically deploy and enforce compliance controls across all accounts within an AWS Organization.
+New accounts can automatically inherit the same governance framework without requiring manual configuration.

-With growing AWS accounts and evolving security requirements, we cannot realistically monitor and audit every resource manually.
-This solution provides organization-wide visibility and automated compliance enforcement, ensuring all accounts follow the same security and governance standards.

-The solution is designed to be flexible and customizable.
-It supports resource exclusions, inclusion or exclusion of global resource types, service-specific recording overrides, and custom recording frequencies.
-This allows organizations to tailor AWS Config monitoring based on their operational, compliance, and cost requirements while maintaining a consistent governance framework.
+The stack is designed to be flexible and customizable, supporting resource exclusions, inclusion or exclusion of global resource types, service-specific recording overrides, and custom recording frequencies.
+This allows organizations to tailor monitoring and compliance controls based on their requirements.

+In addition, the solution integrates with Amazon SNS to send email notifications whenever non-compliant resources are detected, providing near real-time visibility into compliance violations across the organization.
+AWS Config data and compliance snapshots are also delivered to Amazon S3 for centralized storage, auditing, and reporting purposes.

+The framework can be extended further by attaching remediation actions, such as terminating non-compliant resources, invoking AWS Lambda functions, or triggering AWS Systems Manager Automation documents, enabling automated enforcement of organizational security policies.

 Key capabilities: